devmentors/DNC-DShop/README.md

 **What is Distributed .NET Core?**
 ----------------

-It's an open source project and free course available at [devmentors.io](https://devmentors.io), providing in-depth knowledge about building microservices using .NET Core framework and variety of tools.
+It's an open source project (and a course available soon at [devmentors.io](https://devmentors.io)), providing in-depth knowledge about building microservices using .NET Core framework and variety of tools.
 One of the goals, was to create a cloud agnostic solution, that you shall be able to run anywhere.

 We encourage you to join our [Discourse](https://www.discourse.org) forum available at [forum.devmentors.io](https://forum.devmentors.io).